Easy ways to baby budget

 3. Create a maternity or paternity leave budget

-Once you’ve found out what you're entitled to - it's a good idea to create a budget for your maternity or paternity leave which outlines your new income and the essentials you’ll need to cover during this period.
+Once you’ve found out what you’re entitled to, it’s a good idea to create a budget which outlines your new income and the essentials you’ll need to pay for during this period.
 Our guide on clever budgeting techniques could give you some inspiration to get started.

 4. Think about your debts

 If you have an outstanding credit card balance, try to clear as much as possible before your income drops, or at least make sure you’re on the best deal possible.
 There are lots of 0% interest credit cards out there.
 So have a think about how these could benefit you.